 Maximum time in seconds that you allow the whole operation to take.
 This is useful for preventing your batch jobs from hanging for hours due to slow networks or links going down.
+This doesn't work fully in win32 systems.
 See also the --connect-timeout option.